Identification schemes

 • \( 7^{(11-1)/5} \: mod \: 11 = 5 \neq 1 \)

-where 2 and \( q=5 \) are the only prime numbers that divides \( p-1=11-1=10 \) evenly.
-For the same reason is \( g = 5 \) not a generator of \( \mathbb{Z}_{11}^{*} \) because:
+where 2 and \( q=5 \) are the only prime numbers that divide \( p-1=11-1=10 \) evenly.
+For the same reason, \( g = 5 \) is not a generator of \( \mathbb{Z}_{11}^{*} \) because:

 • \( 5^{(11-1)/2} \: mod \: 11 = 1 \)